 - Cut off the ends of the onions, then peel and thinly slice them.

 - Heat the butter over medium heat in a large skillet until bubbly.
 Add the onions and stir to coat in butter.
-Cook over medium heat for 45-60 minutes, stirring frequently, until the onions are a deep caramel color.
+Cook over medium heat for 45-60 minutes, stirring frequently, until they are a deep caramel color.

-- While the onions are cooking, stir together the cream cheese and sour cream until blended.
+- While they are cooking, stir together the cream cheese and sour cream until blended.
 Whisk it for a minute to get rid of lumps, then whisk in the Worcestershire sauce, salt, pepper, and hot sauce.
 Set aside.

 - When the onions are done cooking, let them chill in the fridge for 5 minutes, then stir them into the sour cream mixture.
 Adjust seasonings to taste.
 Serve the dip chilled with crackers, pita chips, or veggie sticks.

 - It's important that the sour cream and cream cheese are both at room temperature, or the dip will be lumpy.
 If you don't have time to let them sit out on the counter, microwave them in 15-second intervals until warm, then whisk them together.

 - This dip tastes best when served cold.
 Chill in the fridge for 2-4 hours before serving (preferably overnight if possible).